Pertunia931/Pertunia931/README.md

-<h3 align="center">💻 Business Analysis | Information Technology Graduate (2023)</h3>
+<h3 align="center">💻 Business Analysis | Information Technology Graduate (2021)</h3>
-<p align="center">Committed, enthusiastic, and ready to build innovative software solutions.</p>
+<p align="center">Dedicated, eager, and ready to create new and useful software solutions.</p>

 ---

 ## 👩‍🎓 About Me

-🎓 Diploma in Information Technology graduate from **Vaal University of Technology** (April 2021).
+🎓 Diploma in Information Technology graduate from **Vaal University of Technology** (May 2021).
-💡 Passionate about backend and frontend development, solving real-world problems with code.
+💡 Passionate about backend and frontend development, dedicated to building scalable and maintainable software solutions that solve real-world        problems.
+🌱 Always eager to expand my skill set, stay updated with the latest industry trends.
-🌱 Thrives in collaborative environments, eager to keep learning and growing as a software engineer.
+🔍 Thrives in collaborative and fast-paced environments, valuing teamwork, communication, and continuous improvement.

 ---